 With the notion of community and academic success at its core, the program strives to promote self-awareness, to enhance interpersonal communication, to provide opportunities for meaningful involvement outside of the classroom, and to develop in students a strong sense of civic responsibility.
 What follows is the important information relating to specific housing rules and regulations.

-Students should refer to the Student Handbook for a more complete outline of all policies related to residential life at Denison.
+Students should also refer to the Student Handbook for a more complete outline of all policies related to residential life at Denison.

 For fire safety and sanitation purposes, cooking shall be restricted to common area kitchenettes and to apartment-style living units that have within them self-contained kitchen areas.